AI chatbot

 Here's why this happens: when a chatbot ingests a web page or document, it breaks the content into chunks — short segments that get stored as vectors.
 When a visitor asks a question, the bot retrieves the most relevant chunks and generates a response from them.
 If the chunk that contains the answer was split in a bad place, the context goes missing.

-A practical example: you have a pricing page with a section that says "Our Business plan includes everything in Starter plus white-labeling."
-If the ingestion split that sentence across two chunks, one chunk says "Our Business plan includes everything" — which is not a complete answer — and the other chunk starts with "plus white-labeling" without the plan name attached.
-Neither chunk retrieves cleanly for a question like "does the Business plan include white-labeling?"
+A practical example: you have a pricing page with a section that says "Our Builder plan includes everything in Solo plus white-labeling."
+If the ingestion split that sentence across two chunks, one chunk says "Our Builder plan includes everything" — which is not a complete answer — and the other chunk starts with "plus white-labeling" without the plan name attached.
+Neither chunk retrieves cleanly for a question like "does the Builder plan include white-labeling?"

 Pinecone's chunking strategy guide goes into the technical depth on this if you want it.
 For most hosted chatbot platforms, you can't control chunk size directly.
 But you can restructure your source content to work better with whatever chunking the platform uses.